 In 1872, an Irishman named Sheridan Le Fanu published a novella called Carmilla.
 Not only was it about a lesbian vampire who preyed on young women, it predated Bram Stoker’s Dracula by a quarter-century.
-(Stoker was also Irish, which leads one to wonder what’s up with Ireland and vampires.)
+(Stoker was also Irish, which makes one wonder what’s up with Ireland and vampires.)

 In numerous ways both overt and implied, all of the following films draw from Carmilla as inspiration in the same way that films about male vampires owe a debt to Dracula.
 Those that don’t draw from Carmilla reach further back into history for the real-life story of Countess Elizabeth Bathory, who was said to have killed around 600 young virgins and bathed in their blood.
 Many of the female protagonists in the films below have names similar to “Carmilla” or “Elizabeth Bathory.”